AndrewSouthpaw/dotfile-castle/README.md

 Pull down the castle, which contains a bunch of dotfiles that might be useful.
 It will create symlinks in your `$HOME` directory to this cloned repo.
 If names collide, you can choose to skip them or have your original files overridden.

-If there's collisions that are irresolvable, we can rename the dotfiles in the TC castle to provide more extensibility.
+If there's collisions that are irresolvable, you can rename the dotfiles in the castle to provide more extensibility.

 ```bash
 homeshick clone andrewsouthpaw/dot-castle